-Much like everywhere else, the relationship between landlords and tenants in New York is governed by the state’s rental laws.
-The New York landlord-tenant law is detailed and outlines what rights and responsibilities each party has in regard to the lease or rental agreement.
+Much like everywhere else, the relationship between landlords and tenants in New York is governed by the state’s laws.
+The New York landlord-tenant law is detailed and outlines what rights and responsibilities each party has in regard to the lease agreement.

 Understanding these New York tenant laws is important for both landlords and tenants and can help solve many legal questions and avoid problems.

-The following is an overview of the landlord-tenant laws in New York by Sterling Property Solutions.
+The following is an overview of the landlord-tenant laws in New York.